MoritzWillig/neptunjs/README.md

 ### tag-mode ( `<?js ... ?>` )
 By default all code-files are interpreted as JavaScript code.
 For special purposes, like text files or web pages with small amounts of code, this behaviour can be turned off by passing `-t` to NeptunJS.
 By turning on tag-mode neptunjs echos any text and executes only code enclosed in <?js-taggs.

+## Build
+The repository contains an compiled binary for linux 64bit under /bin/.
+Furthermore an compiled version of the [v8 engine](http://code.google.com/p/v8/) and the [MySqlConnector for C++](http://dev.mysql.com/downloads/connector/cpp/) are required.
+Private copies of both repositories are linked as submodules under /libs/ and have to be compiled before compiling NeptunJS itself.
+Currently the project structure is automatically generated and managed by [Netbeans for C++](https://netbeans.org/features/cpp/).
+Therefore I would ask you to use Netbeans when committing new code since it generates makefiles automatically, which leads to an more uniform code structure.

 ## Copyright

 The NeptunJS project is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/)